zhutaosheng/vernac/v/phonetics.md

 So, the rule is to use the "ai" combination to represent the "ice" sound, and add the final "s" sound to the end of the word to match the Vernac Phonetics pronunciation pattern.

-## Vernac " words ending in consonants may not have an extra vowel sound added " a in a word
+## Vernac " words ending in consonants " in a word
 Waii ,why,ɑɪ; compeni, company,kʌmpəni; hom,home,hjum

 In Vernac Phonetics, words ending in consonants may or may not have an extra vowel sound added depending on the situation.
 In general, the ending consonant sound is pronounced, but if an extra vowel sound is needed for clarity or ease of pronunciation, it can be added.
 For example, the word "Waii" is pronounced with an extra "i" sound to distinguish it from "why" and "ɑɪ", which have different meanings.
 Similarly, "compeni" is pronounced with an extra "e" sound to make it easier to say compared to "company".
 However, some words like "hom" do not require an extra vowel sound, and are pronounced with just the ending consonant sound.
 The decision to add an extra vowel sound is based on the context and the speaker's preference.